Recommendations

 Closure Date:

-2 We recommended that processes be strengthened to ensure that employees wear gloves when in contact with patients on the hemodialysis unit and that compliance be monitored.
+We recommended that processes be strengthened to ensure that patients who undergo moderate sedation are appropriately monitored during the procedure and that compliance be monitored.

 Closure Date: